ideaspaper/restclient/README.md

 ## Features

 - Parse and execute requests from `.http` and `.rest` files
+- **Interactive fuzzy-search selector** for choosing requests from multi-request files or history
 - **JavaScript scripting** for testing responses and chaining requests (like Postman)
 - **Postman Collection v2.1.0 import/export** - full compatibility with Postman
 - Multiple environments with variable support